rwsarmstrong/strongtrack/README.md

 * Added additional GUI for assigning keyposes and for streaming/recording morphs (limited to mouth shapes only still).
 * Removed initial gesture at eye/eyebrow tracking due to quality being too low for public use.

+# Looking beyond 0.6
+A big push for 0.6 was continung to flesh out the program with a UI based on PyQt 5 to allow for easier access to tools by the user.
+With a lot of that work now happily underway, I hope to return my focus to improving and including eyebrow/eye tracking in the (hopefully) near future.

 # Overview
 This a python based tool for finding coefficients for facial animation from RGB video.
 Coefficients can be exported as a numpy save file (for importing into Blender for example) but can also stream into Unreal Engine (or elsewhere) via OSC.